RWS/studio-api-docs/apiconcepts/releasenotes/tradosstudio2022.md

        }

        public void JobCanceled(object sender, EventArgs e) { }
     }
     ```

+### Ability to inject custom wizard pages in the standard *Open Package* and *Create Return Package* wizards
-* We extended the [OpenProjectPackageEvent](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Events.OpenProjectPackageEvent.yml) and [CreateReturnPackageEvent](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Events.CreateReturnPackageEvent.yml) to allow you to inject wiard pages in the **Open Package** or **Create Return Package** wizards.
+We extended the [OpenProjectPackageEvent](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Events.OpenProjectPackageEvent.yml) and [CreateReturnPackageEvent](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Events.CreateReturnPackageEvent.yml) to allow you to inject wizard pages in the **Open Package** or **Create Return Package** wizards.
 The pages are added either as the first, or the last pages before processing the page.

     Example:
     ```cs